Why Does Minecraft Keep Crashing?

 Apart from the fullscreen issue, having GPU drivers that aren’t updated has also been identified by Mojang Studios themselves as a culprit.

-If you are getting the specific message below when Minecraft crashes, then it is highly likely that the issue is your graphics card driver:
+If you are getting the specific message below when Minecraft crashes, then it is highly likely that the issue is your graphics card driver.

 Always update your graphics card drivers, no matter what the brand of your GPU is.
 It’s actually pretty easy.
 It also helps with other games.

 For Nvidia GPUs, simply go to the control panel of Nvidia and you will see a big update button at the upper right-hand corner of the window.
 If your drivers need updating, it will be in green.